3 Ways Exercise Heals the Mind, Body, and Spirit During Addiction Recovery

 But what types of exercises are the best?
-While any movement is good, here are 4 options for getting the most out of any recovery exercise routine:
+While any movement is good, here are four options for getting the most out of any recovery exercise routine:

-According to researchers at Harvard University, becoming involved in a yoga therapy program is an effective way to reduce stress responses within the brain so that those in recovery are better able to handle outside stressors.
+According to researchers at Harvard University, becoming involved in a yoga therapy program is an effective way to reduce stress responses within the brain so that those in recovery can better handle outside stressors.
 This can help them maintain their sobriety long after their treatment is over.

-By releasing tranquilizing chemicals into the bloodstream during certain yoga poses, the body is able to relax and focus, making the need for drugs and alcohol less.
+By releasing tranquilizing chemicals into the bloodstream during specific yoga poses, the body can relax and focus, making the need for drugs and alcohol less.

-In addition, yoga therapy has shown to help patients ground themselves, and become more self-aware, which increases their ability to cope with all sorts of circumstances and remain substance free.
+Also, yoga therapy has shown to help patients ground themselves and become more self-aware, which increases their ability to cope with all sorts of circumstances and remain substance-free.

-Hiking too offers a good opportunity to get some exercise while communing with nature.
-Exploring the back trails is an excellent way to absorb the natural beauty and calmness that only nature can provide, while still moving.
-A wonderful way to boost cardiovascular health, walking can be done at whatever pace the participant can handle, which makes it an excellent choice for just about everyone.
+A fantastic way to boost cardiovascular health, walking can be done at whatever pace the participant can handle, making it an excellent choice for just about everyone.

 Blood Pumping Exercises

-Group Activities: Recreational sports are a good way to get some exercise and enjoy other’s company as well.
-Joining a sports team can be a good way to connect with others while also boosting self-esteem.
-Plus, it’s just plain fun!
+- group activities: recreational sports are an excellent way to get some exercise and enjoy others’ company.
+Joining a sports team can be a perfect way to connect with others while also boosting self-esteem.

 How Much Exercise Is Needed During Recovery?